Migrating from Treatwell to self-hosted salon software: the complete guide

 What happens to outstanding Treatwell gift cards or balances?

 Export them from Treatwell as CSV before cancellation and manually import as credits into Salonnare.
-Email affected clients an overview confirming that their balance carries over.
-Gift cards purchased by third parties cannot be retroactively transferred - document these explicitly in your client records.
+Email affected clients an overview confirming that their balance carries over, and keep a record of each transferred balance in your client files for reference.

 Will my regular clients find me without Treatwell marketplace?

 Regulars will - they have your name, phone, WhatsApp.
-New clients previously sourced through Treatwell search you replace via: Google Business Profile (dominant source - 60% of local searches), Instagram with direct booking link, and optionally Google Ads on brand + "hair salon [your city]".
-Expect a 10-20% dip in new-client intake during the first 2-3 months; after that point, saved commission funds organic acquisition channels comfortably.
+New clients previously sourced through Treatwell search you replace via: Google Business Profile (a dominant source for local searches), Instagram with direct booking link, and optionally Google Ads on brand + "hair salon [your city]".
+Expect a temporary dip in new-client intake during the first 2-3 months; after that point, saved commission funds organic acquisition channels comfortably.

 Can I test Salonnare before canceling Treatwell?